 19.12 The Break statement

-A break statement causes the exit from a loop, from an altstep or from an alt or interleave statement.
+A break statement causes the exit from a loop, from a select statement, from an altstep or from an alt or interleave statement.

 Syntactical Structure

-break
+break [LabelIdentifier]

 Semantic Description

-On executing a break statement the innermost, currently executed loop, alt statement or interleave statement is left.
+On executing a break statement the innermost, currently executed loop, select statement, alt statement or interleave statement is left.
 Execution continues with the statement following the construct which is left.
 Using break outside the body of a loop (for, while, do-while) or an alternative of an alt or interleave statement shall cause an error.

+On executing a break statement with a label the enclosing loop, select statement, alt statement or interleave statement which has the same identifier as its label is left.

 Altsteps are always executed within a surrounding alt statement.
 If the execution of a top alternative of an altstep (see clause 16.1.5) ends with a break statement, the altstep and the surrounding alt statement are left.
 Execution continues with the statement following the surrounding alt statement.